 Please note: this list may be subject to change.

-This programme is open to all full-time, undergraduate University of Westminster students at the time of the trip.
+You must be enrolled as a full-time, undergraduate University of Westminster student at the time of this trip.

 - Be on time and participate in all activities and meetings

 - Submit photos, videos or write a blog post about your experience

 - Reflect on your experience through the Westminster Working Cultures workbook